mozilla/addon-sdk/packages/api-utils/docs/loader.md

 Module exposes low level API for creating [CommonJS module][CommonJS Modules] loaders.
 Code is intentionally authored such that it can be consumed in a several ways:

 1. It can be loaded as regular script tag in a documents that have [system principals][]:

         <script type='application/javascript' src='resource://gre/modules/loader.js'></script>

+Note that script will expose single `loader` object containing all of the API functions described in this document.

 2. It can be loaded as [JSM style module][]: